 What happens if I have sex before six weeks?

-Having sex before six weeks after birth can cause stitches to tear, healing to be prolonged, possible infection, and a risk of postpartum hemorrhage.
+Having sex before six weeks after vaginal birth can cause stitches to tear, healing to be prolonged, possible uterine infection, and a risk of postpartum hemorrhage.
+A new mother who had a cesarean section also needs to wait six weeks for sexual intercourse.
+When our placenta is birthed, it leaves a large wound that needs to heal.
+Even when there are no vaginal tears or stitches, it is best to wait.
 It’s best to allow yourself that time to heal well.

 2. Have lube on hand

 Add this to your grocery list long before you make it to your six week follow-up.
-Hormones play a part in vaginal dryness.
+Hormones decrease natural vaginal lubrication so you may need to supplement a bit.
 Plus your body hasn’t done this in several weeks.
-It has to find it’s groove again.
+It has to find its groove again.
 Throw in the fact that you are more than likely still sore down there, and you need lubrication to make this happen.
 The deed will be much more doable for you (and him) if you have it on hand.